Janie and I live under a hedge.

 I love living under the hedge despite the constant battle with its efforts of expansion.

-– It’s on the weather side of the house and garden.
+– It’s positioned on the weather side of the house and garden.
 Its mass offers at least the illusion of some natural defense against natural assaults.

 – When cirrus-eyed poets from pre-drone days rhapsodize about “How many colors of blue make up the sky?” and speculate on eyes watching us “make love well” from above, I’m happier with the illusion of privacy the hedge offers.